Vitamin K - Questions & Answers - Page 3

 Popular questions about Vitamin K-2

-How much vitamin K is in salsa?
+How much vitamin K is in an artichoke?

-How much vitamin K is in turnip greens?
+How much vitamin K is in arugula?

-How much vitamin K are in carrots?
+How much vitamin K is in cilantro?

 Key facts about Vitamin K-2